walterra/node-html2img-render-server/README.md

-# HTML Rendering Service
+# html2img-render-server

-A consistent environment service for visual regression testing that accepts HTML content directly and returns screenshots.
+A server for converting HTML to images with Playwright - allows direct HTML input and returns screenshots for visual testing.

 ## Overview